 Located in North America, the dirt biking in US offers over one hundred dirt bike trail routes from which to choose.
-The best US dirt biking based on popularity are can be found in Colorado, California, Texas, Washington, and Florida.
+The best US dirt biking based on popularity are can be found in Colorado, California, Texas, Florida, and Washington.
 For a detailed trail description and printable trailhead map, just select a US dirt biking region below.

 Northeast of Birmingham and northwest of Springville, The Ridge has 440 acres of trails open to off-road motorcycle trails riding.
 There are 30 miles of trails with all types of terrain including open fields, tight woods, fire lanes, hill climbing, creeks, rocks, and lots of elevation changes.

 Northeast of Flagstaff in the Coconino National Forest, the 13,500 acre Cinder Hills Area combines singletrack with open riding for 19 miles of off-road motorcycle trails riding.
 Get ready for big hill climbs.
 The routes traverse an extensive area of deep volcanic cinders in a ponderosa pine forest.

 Northeast of Anchorage and southeast of Butte in the Chugach National Forest, the Knik River Trail is a 22 mile one-way route open to off-road motorcycle trails riding.
 The route follows the Knik River up to the Knik Glacier.